Rational Structures on Automorphic Representations: Applications to Automorphic Representations

 \begin{remark} For representations which are unramified everywhere \eqref{eq:defratequality} can be achieved (cf.\ Lemma 2.2.3 and Corollary 2.2.4 in \cite{buzzardgee2011}).
 In particular any possible failure of the equality \eqref{eq:defratequality} would be attributable to ramification of $\Pi_{(\infty)}$. \end{remark}

-\begin{remark} For $G=\GL(n)$ equality \eqref{eq:defratequality} is known and was proven by Clozel who relied on a rational classification of admissible irreducibles at the non-archimedean places, which has been achieved in \cite{clozel1990}.
+\begin{remark} For $G=\res_{F/\QQ}\GL(n)$, equality \eqref{eq:defratequality} is known and was proven by Clozel who relied on a rational classification of admissible irreducibles at the non-archimedean places, which Clozel achieved in \cite{clozel1990}.
 We remark that in this case multiplicity one is known for $G$, and therefore Theorem \ref{thm:finitedefinition} provides a direct proof for Clozel's result that the field of definition agrees with the field of rationality in this case without recourse to a rational classification of local representations at finite primes.
-Also, the hypothesis $\QQ_M\subseteq\QQ(\Pi)$ in (iv) is always satisfied in this case. \end{remark}
+Furthermore we have $\QQ_M\subseteq\QQ(\Pi)$ in this case. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:finitedefinition}] The proof is a refinement of the argument in the proofs of \cite[Proposition 3.13]{clozel1990} and \cite[Proposition 2.15, (ii)]{shintemplier2014}.